Sky & Telescope

 The articles are intended for the informed lay reader and include detailed discussions of current discoveries, frequently by participating scientists.
 The magazine is illustrated in full color, with both amateur and professional photography of celestial sights, as well as tables and charts of upcoming celestial events.

 History

+Sky & Telescope was founded by Charles A. Federer and his wife Helen Spence Federer.
+The duo had formed the Sky Publishing Corporation in late 1939 to manage a magazine called The Sky, which focused on content for the amateur astronomy community.
+Then in mid-1941, they took on the editorial management of another magazine,The Telescope, where articles appeared presenting scientific findings for a popular audience.
+The first issue of Sky & Telescope — November 1941 — was published from a new office at the Harvard College Observatory.

-Sky & Telescope was founded by Charles A Federer and his wife Helen Spence Federer and began publication at Harvard College Observatory in November 1941, as a result of the merger of the separate magazines, The Sky and The Telescope.
-In 2005, Sky Publishing Corporation was acquired by New Track Media, a portfolio company of the private equity firm Boston Ventures.
-In 2014, New Track was sold to F+W Media.
-Following the mid 2019 bankruptcy of F+W media, the magazine was sold to the American Astronomical Society.
+In 2006, Sky Publishing Corporation was sold to New Track Media, a portfolio company of the private equity firm Boston Ventures.
+In 2014, New Track's portfolio was sold to F+W Media.
+Following the mid-2019 bankruptcy of F+W media, the American Astronomical Society acquired Sky & Telescope.

+For decades before the rise of the internet, Sky & Telescope played a vital role in joining amateur astronomers across the country, and eventually across the globe.
 The magazine played an important role in the dissemination of knowledge about telescope making, through the column "Gleanings for ATMs" that ran from 1933 to 1990.
+In December 1995, the magazine published the Caldwell Catalogue, which was authored by Patrick Moore.